santosh-at-github/migration-accelerator-graviton/README.md

-# AWS Graviton Compatibility Validator
+# Migration Accelerator for Graviton

 **Automatically analyze SBOM files and dependency manifests for Java, Node.js, Python, .NET, and Ruby applications to determine AWS Graviton (ARM64) compatibility and accelerate your migration to Graviton instances.**